jacobz333/gameboy-emulator/README.md

 ### Gameboy without audio
 -Jacob Z

+This project was built in Xilinx Vivado and ran on the Spartan 7 FPGA Urbana Board.

 To run this project, generate the bitstream for all design_source files.
 Next export to Vitis, build the software/hardware xsa, and program.
-Be sure to set the switches to their desired game to avoid corruption.
+Be sure to set the switches to their desired game *before* programming to avoid corruption.

 The Gameboy contains 8 buttons, which were mapped to different keys on the keyboard:
 | Button | Key |